back search

 Breast Changes

-In this article, we'll explore the factors that can affect when breast milk comes in, signs you're producing breast milk during pregnancy and what to do if your milk is delayed.
+In this article, we'll explore the factors that can affect the arrival and production of breast milk in pregnancy, signs milk is coming in during pregnancy and what to do if your milk is delayed.
 Whether you're a first-time mother or have had previous pregnancies, this article will provide valuable insights to help you prepare for your baby's arrival.

 Pregnant women typically start to produce breast milk around the 16th to 22nd week of pregnancy i.e. 4-5th months and second trimester.
 However, it can also start as early as the first trimester or as late as the third trimester.
 The milk produced during pregnancy is called colostrum and is very high in nutrients and antibodies, which helps protect newborns from infections.